kaitlin-fair/495_setup/README.md

 - `conda activate 495venv` -- This command activates the environment so that you can install other programs within that environment.
 You might see the name inside of your brackets change from *base* to the name of your new environment.
 - Once you have activated your environment, cd to the directory in which your requirements.txt is stored, then run the following command:
 `pip install -r requirements.txt`
-- From your activated terminal, launch your code editor.
+- Within your terminal, launch your code editor.
 If you're using VS code, this command should do it: `code .` Within VS Code, in the search bar at the top type `>Terminal: Create New Terminal`.
 Select your _495venv_ environment if/when prompted.

 If you are using Windows without Anaconda, these commands should work inside of your Command Prompt (**note: must use python 3.10**):
 - Use your path to your downloaded Python 3.10.11 in the following command (the path below is only an example of what it might look like):